-Some people hate chain restaurants and I am not one of them.
-I enjoy chain restaurants because I like consistency whether good or bad, and I like to have a certain amount or lack of expectations so I am not annoyed or surprised.
-A few chain restaurants are considered to have really bad service IMO, so when I go, I can expect that without getting frustrated.
-Usually I go to chain restaurants for specific dishes.
-My two favourite dishes at Joey's would be the sashimi tuna salad and apple pie.
+Some people hate restaurant chains, but I am not one of them.
+The reason why I enjoy them is because I like consistency, whether good or bad.
+I also like to have a certain amount or lack of expectations to prevent any annoyances or surprises during my dining experience.
+For example, some chains are considered to constantly provide underwhelming service; so when I visit, I can expect mediocre service without getting frustrated.
+Moreover, I usually go to a couple of restaurant chains for specific dishes.
+Take Joey for example, I enjoy their ahi tuna salad and apple pie.

-Service wise, it is generally not bad depending on who you get.
-Our sever was almost perfect and one of the best at this location I have seen for years.
-The first server was a female who disappeared and it seems like she let the male server help us instead.
-He checked up on us a few times and he was speed walking to help his other three tables, which I never see these days (the speedwalking) and I guess it shows that he tries.
-If anything, he forgot our side plates and cutlery and we waited quite a long time for those, but his attitude and friendliness makes up for that (well actually he was just normal).
+Our first server was a female who disappeared and it seems like she asked a male server to help us instead.
+He checked up on us a few times and he was speed walking to help his three other tables, which I never see these days (speed walking) and I like how he had a sense of urgency.
+But he forgot our side plates and cutlery, so we waited a fairly long time for those.

 - Friendly server